Drew Barrymore: Childhood

 Barrymore grew up on Poinsettia Place in West Hollywood, until she moved to Sherman Oaks at the age of seven.
 In her 2015 memoir Wildflower, she says she spoke "like a valley girl" because she grew up in Sherman Oaks.
 She moved back to West Hollywood on becoming emancipated at age 14.
 She attended elementary school at Fountain Day School in West Hollywood and Country School.
 In the wake of her sudden stardom, Barrymore endured a notoriously troubled childhood.
 She was a regular at Studio 54 as a young girl, and her nightlife and constant partying became a popular subject with the media.

-She was placed in rehab at 13, and spent eighteen months at Van Nuys Behavioral Health Hospital, an institution for the mentally ill.
-A suicide attempt at 14 put her back in rehab, followed by a three-month stay with singer David Crosby and his wife.
+She was placed in rehab at thirteen, and spent eighteen months at Van Nuys Behavioral Health Hospital, an institution for the mentally ill.
+A suicide attempt at age fourteen put her back in rehab, followed by a three-month stay with singer David Crosby and his wife.
 The stay was precipitated, Crosby said, because she "needed to be around some people that were committed to sobriety."
 Barrymore described this period of her life for Little Girl Lost.
-After a successful juvenile court petition for emancipation, she moved into her own apartment at the age of 15.
+After a successful juvenile court petition for emancipation, she moved into her own apartment at the age of fifteen.